-Figure 9-1.
+Figure 9-2.
 Port Utilization window

-To select a port to view these statistics for, first select the Switch in the switch stack by using the Unit pull-down menu and then select the port by using the Port pull down menu.
+To select a port for which to view these statistics, first select the line card slot in the chassis switch by using the Unit pull-down menu and then select the port by using the Port pull down menu.
 The user may also use the real-time graphic of the Switch and/or switch stack at the top of the web page by simply clicking on a port.
 The following field can be set: